tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

       option "Barcode scanner" and enabling the switch "Zoom control".
 - github #182: add the read-progress bar on books in the list-screen.
 - add support for SBN numbers (precursor of ISBN)
+- new UI language: Swedish; translated with ChatGPT as a test; quality unknown.

 FIXES: